 Alison Lowry is a glass artist who works out of her studio, ‘Schoolhouse Glass’ in Saintfield.
 Originally from a textile background, in 2008 she started working with glass and fell in love with it as an expressive yet challenging material.
 Since then she has won numerous awards including the Silver medal at the Royal Ulster Arts Club’s Annual Exhibition in 2010, the glass category at the Royal Dublin Show in 2009 and 2015, and the Warm Glass Prize in 2010 and 2011.
 This year she was selected to exhibit as part of ‘Emerge’- Bullseye Glass’ biennale competition for emerging glass artists- and picked up the Bronze award.

-Alison specializes in the technique of Pate de Verre, which translated from the French means ‘paste of glass’.
+Lowry specializes in the technique of Pate de Verre, which translated from the French means ‘paste of glass’.
 Pate de verre is an ancient glass casting technique dating back to Ancient Egyptian times.
 It involves using crushed glass packed tightly into hand built moulds.
 After two firings in the kiln the mould is broken away and discarded, leaving a thin walled vessel.

 Random and interesting reactions can occur when certain types of glass chemically react with each other during the firing.
 By polishing the outer wall of the vessel Alison can reveal the complex structure and pattern created by these reactions.
 She also adds interest by embellishing the inner surface with precious metals, such as fine silver and 24ct gold.